 In a small bowl, mix diced apple with remaining diced jalapeño and a handful of chopped cilantro.

-Top with 1 Tbs Smoky Maple Dressing.
+Drizzle with Smoky Maple Dressing.

 Serve with a wedge of lime, extra cilantro and jalapeño slices.